Skip to content

 6. Click Generate

-You should see some new files have appeared/changed in your file tree.
+You will see some new files appear/change in your file tree.

 Click here to examine these files in more detail.

-Now let’s configure our Game UI to connect to our previously created Game API:
+Let us configure our Game UI to connect to our previously created Game API.

 1. Install the Nx Console VSCode Plugin if you haven't already